moggieuk/Happy-Hare/doc/gcode_preprocessing.md

     MMU_CHANGE_TOOL STANDALONE=1 TOOL={INITIAL_TOOL}    # Optional: load initial tool
 ```

-Alternatively you can retrieve the RBG colors necessary to directly drive other leds by accessing the printer variable `printer.mmu.gate_color_rbg` which contains a list of truples contains the 0-1.0 value for each of the R,G,B pixels.
+Alternatively you can retrieve the RGB colors necessary to directly drive other leds by accessing the printer variable `printer.mmu.gate_color_rbg` which contains a list of truples contains the 0-1.0 value for each of the R,G,B pixels.
 See led doc for more details.

 ### !temperatures!
 This placeholder is substituted with a comma separated list of filament temperatures as defined in the slicer.